fjossandon/Tax4Fun2/README.md

 ## Step 3: Making functional predictions

+Note that you should format your otu table in the same way as the otu tables in the test data are formated.

 **1. Making functional predictions using the default reference data only**

+*Options:*
+- path_to_otus = "" > Specifiy the path to the fasta file containing your otu seqeunces
+- path_to_otu_table = "" > Specifiy the path to the otu table
+- path_to_refernce_data = "" > Specifiy the path to the folder with the reference data
+- path_to_temp_folder = "" > Specifiy the path to the tempory folder.
+Results will be stored here.
+- database_mode = "Ref99NR" > Run either with 'Ref99NR' or 'Ref100NR' as database mode.
+The number refers to the clustering threshold used in uclust (99% and 100%, respectively)
+- num_threads = 6 > Number of parallel threads for diamond
+- use_force = TRUE >  > Overwrite folder if exists (Default is FALSE)
+- normalize_by_copy_number = TRUE > normalize by the average number of 16S rRNA copies calculated for each sequence in the reference database
+- normalize_pathways = FALSE will affiliate the rel. abundance of each KO to each pathway it belongs to.
+By setting it to true, the rel. abundance is equally distributed to all pathways it was assigned to.)

 ```
 # 1. Run the reference blast
 runRefBlast(path_to_otus = "KELP_otus.fasta", path_to_reference_data = "Tax4Fun2_ReferenceData_v1.1", path_to_temp_folder = "Kelp_Ref99NR", database_mode = "Ref99NR", use_force = T, num_threads = 6)

 # 2) Predicting functional profiles
 makeFunctionalPrediction(path_to_otu_table = "KELP_otu_table.txt", path_to_reference_data = "Tax4Fun2_ReferenceData_v1.1", path_to_temp_folder = "Kelp_Ref99NR", database_mode = "Ref99NR", normalize_by_copy_number = TRUE, min_identity_to_reference = 0.97, normalize_pathways = FALSE)
 ```
-Note: normalize_pathways = FALSE will affiliate the rel. abundance of each KO to each pathway it belongs to.
-By setting it to true, the rel. abundance is equally distributed to all pathways it was assigned to.)

 **2. Making functional predictions using the default database without and with a user-gernated one***
 ```
 # 1) Making functional predictions using the default database